As a biologist, Christina loves exploring the sciences and applying them to everyday life.

 Distribution and Size

 Size doesn’t appear to affect distribution.
 The three smallest species- F. Alnus, P. trifoliata, C. Speciosa, have widely different distributions; C. Speciosa having the smallest distribution while P.Trioliata has the largest.
 In contrast, the two tallest species- Quercus pagoda and Betula nigra- have distribution centered in southeastern United States.
-Intriguingly, the distribution of these species counters Hong Qian’s paper analyzing latitude gradient, which concluded increasing latitude decreases beta diversity.
+Intriguingly, the distribution of these species counters Hong Qian’s paper "A latitudinal gradient in large-scale beta diversity for vascular plants in North America, which analyzes latitude gradient and concludes increasing latitude decreases beta diversity.
 However, this is likely due each species being selected for its presence in Indiana, and not an indication of a global pattern.
 Qian’s paper explains that beta diversity with respect to geographical distance serves as evidence of dispersal limitation, further supporting the theory that many species are not distributed in the Western United States due to the Great Plains serving as an obstruction in tree dispersion.

 Salix babylonica is an exception to many patterns in the other tree distributions, for example, having areas of distribution that are not completely contiguous.
 This is potentially due to the species being originally from Asia, not North America, and spread throughout the continent due to human interaction.